 If we have a working Simulation defined, one easy way to visualize it is through the .plot method, which accepts spatial coordinates.
 For example, using the simulation defined earlier.

 gives the following plot.

 Data can be plotted in a similar way as the SimulationData object and its contents contain .plot_field() and .plot() methods, respectively.
-More information on plotting and visualization can be seen in the following examples in our documentation
+More information on plotting and visualization can be seen in our documentation and in the following examples.

 Use of Tidy3D requires an account to be able to submit jobs to our sever.
 You can sign up and try if for FREE.Sign up for Free